 After the Arab Spring devolved into a full civil war following the brutal repression of demonstrators in 2011-2012, the crisis there continues as of this writing .
 According to the U.N., 400,000 Syrians have been killed and more than half of the country’s 20 million, pre-war population has been displaced.
 Syria was designated for TPS on March 29, 2012 under President Obama due to the Syrian military’s violent suppression of opposition to President Bashar al-Assad’s regime.

-The current Russian-Ukrainian crisis has led many Ukrainians to leave their country in search of safety.
+The current Russian-Ukrainian crisis sparked the fastest-growing refugee crisis in Europe since World War II, with 15 million people fleeing their homes, the United Nations said.
+Some even fled to the U.S.-Mexico border in search of safety.
 Many immigration advocates called for the Biden Administration to grant TPS to Ukrainians already living in the U.S., as it would prevent them from deportation to a country that is experiencing a humanitarian crisis.

 On March 3, 2022, DHS designated Ukraine for TPS.
 Secretary Mayorkas said, “Russia’s premeditated and unprovoked attack on Ukraine has resulted in an ongoing war, senseless violence, and Ukrainians forced to seek refuge in other countries.”
 According to the American Community Survey, there are currently 355,000 Ukrainians living in the U.S., and the Center for American Progress estimates that as many as 96,000 non-U.S. citizen Ukrainians, including 27,000 undocumented Ukrainians, will benefit from TPS.